 15 Best Things To See & Do When Visiting Cape Cod For The First Time

-While there are hundreds of things to do on Cape Cod for all different kinds of experiences, there are most definitely things everyone should see to appreciate this region’s natural beauty.
+While there are tons of things to do on Cape Cod for all different kinds of experiences, there are most definitely top sites that everyone should see to appreciate this region’s natural beauty.
 If you’re visiting Cape Cod for the first time, these are the can’t-miss things to see and do.

 1. The Cape Cod National Seashore